Cars in Miami Vice: Testarossa

 In the second episode of the third season, Crockett complained to Lt.
 Castillo about driving vehicles that did not fit his cover as a high-roller drug dealer, that he was going around "looking like Li'l Abner"; Castillo quietly replied "It's out back."
 Sonny was then delighted to find his new white 1986 Ferrari Testarossa, Florida license plate AIF00M.
 The original Testarossas donated by Ferrari North America were black metallic but were then painted white.
-The Testarossa briefly appears in black in the season 3 episode "El Viejo", which was originally intended to be the season opener, but was then switched with "When Irish Eyes Are Crying" because it was thought that the season needed to start with a "bang" (i.e. the fake Daytona being blown up).
+The Testarossa appears in black in the third season premiere episode "When Irish Eyes Are Crying" as Bunny Berrigan's car, then appears in white when it is given to Crockett in the next episode "Stone's War" after the police department confiscated it upon Berrigan's death.
 Different reasons were given at the time as to why the cars were repainted in white, ranging from a driving mishap by Don Johnson on the set that resulted in one of the cars requiring a new coat of paint, to Michael Mann thinking that, unlike the Daytona, the black exterior paint did not make the Testarossa look good enough in night scenes.

 One of the two main Testarossas used in filming recently resided on display at The Fort Lauderdale Swap Shop.
 The Swap Shop's owner purchased the car from NBC for $750,000 and has reportedly turned down $1,000,000 offers for it.
 The other White Ferrari Testarossa was owned by Peter Lima, of Real Muscle Car Boutique also located in Miami, Florida and was put up for auction for $1.75 million through eBay in December 2014, after gaining a lot of buzz from the media.
 Today, the hero car (Ferrari Testarossa chassis #63631) is documented by Ferrari Classiche and is part of a collection currently owned by Adams Classic & Collector Cars in Buford, GA.